resistics/resistics/docs/source/introduction.rst

 Introduction
 ------------

+The below is a short introduction to the magnetotelluric method and a quick breakdown of the

 Magnetotelluric surveying
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Magnetotellurics (MT) is a passive geophysical method for estimating the electrical properties of the subsurface.
 The MT method uses variations in the natural geoelectric and geomagnetic fields as the source of energy.